sshiv012/futurefarmnow/README.md

 ## Client Deployment (Next.js Application)

-The new Next.js client provides a modern web interface for the FutureFarmNow platform.
-Follow these steps to deploy it for the first time.
+The Next.js client provides a modern web interface for the FutureFarmNow platform.
+Follow these steps to deploy it as static files.

 ### Prerequisites

 - **Node.js 18.17 or later** - [Download](https://nodejs.org/)
 - **npm 9 or later** (comes with Node.js)
-- Web server (Apache/Nginx) or hosting platform (Vercel/Netlify)
+- Access to your web server directory

 ### Local Development Setup